 Producers: Jordan Flaherty, Emily Faye Ratner, Ewa Jasiewicz

 A Navajo filmmaker investigates the global displacement of Indigenous people and the devastation of the environment by corporations that have exploited the land where she was born.

 The Janes is the story of an underground network of women in Chicago in the ‘60s and early ‘70s who provided safe, affordable, illegal abortions

 Project: Hatched 2023 supports US and international women and non-binary directors who are exploring a range of social justice themes and issues taking place globally through their film and impact campaign.
 Co-directing teams where one director is a woman or non-binary filmmaker are eligible.
 In this case, please note that the primary contact of the application should be the woman or non-binary director.

 Yes!
 You are welcome to apply again if your film meets all the criteria listed in the eligibility section above.

 Do shorts, medium-length and feature-length documentaries receive the same grant amount through Project: Hatched?

 Yes.
-Whether your film is a short, a medium-length documentary, or a feature-length documentary, if accepted into the program, each project receives a $30,000 grant with at least $15,000 to be allocated for an impact campaign.
+All selected projects will receive a $30,000 USD grant, with at least $15,000 USD to be allocated for an impact campaign.
 Although shorts usually have smaller budgets than feature-length films, the cost of strategizing, building, and launching an impact campaign can be similar.

 The 32nd annual New Orleans Film Festival will take place from Friday, November 5 through Sunday, November 14, with in-person screenings and a Virtual Cinema accessible worldwide 🌍🐣!
 At Chicken & Egg Pictures we are egg-cited to see three Project: Hatched 2021 films and a film from the AlumNest as part of their lineup.
 Take a look at them below and get your tickets with this link.